Sey56/paracore-help/docs/user-guide/sidebar.md

 1. In the **Local Workspaces** section, find the workspace you want to remove.
 2. Click the **Remove** button (trash icon).
-3. Confirm the action to delete the local folder from your machine.
+3. Confirm the action to unload the workspace from Paracore.
-4. The workspace will revert to the **Registered Workspaces** list, ready to be cloned again if needed.
+4. The workspace will revert to the **Registered Workspaces** list.
+    > [!NOTE]
+    > **Files are Safe:** This action only removes the workspace from Paracore's interface.
+The actual folder and files remain on your computer unchanged.